-Before we get to the solution let’s understand, what causes an electrical hum?
+Before we get to the fixing of the electrical hum let’s understand, what causes an electrical hum.

 The electric field is the power of the wiring circuits.
 These wires pass signals throughout the pickup of the guitar.
 Hence indicating that the electricity isn’t bypassing through the ground.
 Thus it creates the 60 Hz or 50 Hz hum or hiss sound in the amp.

-To fix this, you have to shield the electric hum fields to reduce the hum.
+To fix the electrical hum, you have to shield the electric hum fields to reduce the hum.
 Now, find the cutout wires of your pickup and amp.
 After that, you have to solder those with copper foil.
 This will make sure the hum bypasses through the wire to the ground.